Target5150/MoYu_Server_Stupid_Plugins/The Last Stand/l4d2_spit_spread_patch/README.md

 	3. Spit doesn't spread in saferoom/area.
 		- Optional feature, controls provided to turn it off accordingly.
 	4. Death spit becomes invisible (game insists to create it even if the trace misses).
+		- Approach to disable spit puddle is from [l4d2_fix_deathspit](https://github.com/SirPlease/L4D2-Competitive-Rework/blob/master/addons/sourcemod/scripting/l4d2_fix_deathspit.sp), but improved the detection.
-		- Fix is not there but a `ConVar` is provided to modify the trace length.
+		- There's also a `ConVar` provided to modify the trace length.

 <hr>